-The Downing AIM Estate Planning Service (DAEPS) provides full IHT relief after two years by investing in a concentrated portfolio of at least 20 companies that are quoted on the Alternative Investment Market (AIM) and carry on an IHT-qualifying trade.
+The Downing AIM Estate Planning Service provides full IHT relief after two years by investing in a diversified target portfolio of 25-40 companies that are listed on AIM and carry out a business relief qualifying trade.

 Downing AIM ISA

-The Downing AIM ISA combines ISA tax benefits with full IHT relief after two years by investing in a concentrated portfolio of at least 20 AIM-quoted companies that carry on an IHT-qualifying trade.
+The Downing AIM ISA Estate Planning Service provides full IHT relief after two years by investing in a diversified target portfolio of 25-40 companies that are listed on AIM and carry out a business relief qualifying trade.